These Guidelines for all age groups are issued by British Fencing to ensure that Fencing remains one of the safest sports.

 Children under the age of 14 should normally fence with weapon blades of size 3 or less, such as they would be required to use in competitions for their age.
 This will enhance their safety, comfort and enjoyment of our sport.

-Coaches/instructors have a special responsibility for safety during training and should especially study section 3 + appendix 1.
+Coaches/instructors have a special responsibility for safety during training and should especially study sections 4.2-4.4 + appendix 3.
 They should also give very careful consideration to the circumstances in which they are prepared to instruct pupils who are not wearing full protective clothing.

 Referees are the guardians of safety in competitions.
 They have the authority to prevent the use of unsafe equipment and to penalise dangerous play.
 It is in the best interests of the fencers and the sport that they should always do so.

 These Guidelines have been drawn up in accordance with contemporary Rules for Competitions.
 In the event of these rules changing and laying down more rigorous safety requirements, the requirements of the rules will naturally override the Guidelines.
 The latest version refers to fencing with foam and plastic weapons as well as steel ones.